Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   on many other factors.
 This specification does not provide guidance on what workflow is best to use in which cases.
-Yet, the live ingest specification covers the two types of workflows by two different
+Yet, the live ingest specification covers the two proiles suitable for different types of workflows.
-  profiles fmp4/CMAF ingest and DASH/HLS ingest.
   The best choice for a specific platform depends
   on many of the use case specific requirements, circumstances  and the available technologies.